Get Tech Tips

 As adults, these are everything from addictions, temper, overeating, laziness, and hypochondria.

 Usually, we find ways to excuse our behavior to ourselves while everyone around us knows that we are bound by them.

-In other words… in order to act in your own real self-interest, in the long run, you need to be able to control what “feels” right in the short term.
+In other words, in order to act in your own real long-term self-interest, you need to be able to control what “feels” right in the short term.

 The Most Important Choices